voyd-lang/voyd/syntaxes/smalltalk-like.md

 Messages are commands sent to an object.

-Messages have take six forms:
+Messages have take four forms:
 1. Unary.
 2. Binary.
 3. Keyword.
-4. Tuple.
+4. Value.
-5. Anonymous Object.
-6. Block

 ## Unary Messages